telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 ## Server-Side Processing

-To export huge datasets to Excel, a well-suited solution is the new [RadSpreadStreamProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of the [Document Processing Library (DPL) by Progress](http://docs.telerik.com/devtools/document-processing/introduction).
+To export huge datasets to Excel, a well-suited solution is the new [RadSpreadStreamProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadstreamprocessing/overview) which is part of [Telerik Document Processing (TDP) by Progress](http://docs.telerik.com/devtools/document-processing/introduction).

 For examples on how to export Excel files, refer to the [RadSpreadProcessing library](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview).